 But there is a simpler version that is pretty easy to make at home and, while rather different, is also very good.
 Angelina used to make this pizza casareccia, which she called ‘a pizz in her dialect, for us kids all the time.
 It was thick–more like a foccaccia perhaps than what you might usually think of as pizza.
 Angelina’s pizza makes for a wonderful snack or even an informal primo or antipasto.
 No special skills required.

-Now take your dough ball and let it rest in a deep bowl, covered with a cloth towel, for about 2 hours.
+Take your dough ball and let it rest in a deep bowl, covered with a cloth towel, for about 2 hours.
 (Lightly flouring or greasing the dough helps it to rise and prevents it from sticking to the sides of the bowl.)
 The dough should have risen quite a bit, doubling or even trebling in volume.
 The dough is now ready to use, although you can punch it down and let it rise a number of times if you like.
 The longer you let it rise, the tastier it will be.
-One of our favorite pizzerie in Rome, Dar Poeta, was famous for letting their doughs rise for 24 hours!
+One of our favorite pizzerie in Rome, Dar Poeta in Trastevere, was famous for letting their doughs rise for 24 hours.